 Portable power stations are excellent choices if your van life goals consist of mostly weekend trips and the occasional longer road trip, and some of the larger ones can even accommodate the demands of full time van life (if you’re planning on full-timing it, we recommend getting a power station with at least 1000Wh of battery capacity).
 However, if you’re planning on long term life on the road, installing your own DIY solar electrical setup is a better, cheaper, and more customizable option.

 Jackery Explorer 1000 portable power station paired with two SolarSaga 100w solar panels.
 Everything you need for an off grid adventure.

-Systems like this are dead simple to install and operate, the big downside here is cost.
+While portable power stations are dead simple to install and operate, the big downside here is cost.
 For about the same price as a Jackery, you can buy a complete system with greater capacity.
 And that’s before you add the solar panels that you’ll need to keep the Jackery charged.

 Another downside is flexibility.
 With portable power stations, what you get is what you get.
 If you have more custom needs, then you’re better off building your own system.

 How to Charge Batteries while Driving with a DC-DC Charger